alvyys/free-ip-stresser/README.md

 ## 🚀 Introduction

-Say hello to **Quantum Stressor X1**—a powerhouse *Python free IP Stresser* and *IP Booter* built for cinematic network stress testing!
+Say hello to **Quantum Free Stressor X1**—a powerhouse *Python free IP Stresser* and *Free IP Booter* built for cinematic network stress testing!

 - 🎮 Packed with **18 Layer 4 methods** and **6 Layer 7 methods** powered by the Nightmare Stresser API.
 - 🔍 Features API-driven attack controls for a thrilling hacker experience.